Fiserv/unified-merchant-master/docs/specification/merchant/MerchantAddress.md

 |--------|:--------------:|:----------:|:--------:|:------------:|:------------:|:------------:|
 | String | 5        |    11        |    Available     | Optional     | Allowed |    NA         |

-* Note: For addressTypeCode - LOCATION, the maximum and minimum length is 11 and 0 respectively.

 <!-- type: tab-end -->
 ---